vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The first controller of the cluster receives the Leader role.
 The second and third controllers work as Follower.

-Complete the following steps to configure NSX Advanced Load Balancer cluster.
+Perform the following steps to configure NSX Advanced Load Balancer cluster:

 1. Log in to the primary NSX Advanced Load Balancer controller and go to **Administrator** > **Controller** > **Nodes**, and click **Edit**.